KevinTheSome/WhatGame/README.md

 ### API Integration

 Update the frontend's API base URL in the Expo config to point to your Laravel backend (e.g., `http://localhost:8000` for local development).

-## Contributing

-Contributions are welcome!
-Please fork the repo and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.